Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 • Breakpoints: Issues often emerge at specific viewport widths where layouts transition

-These technical considerations directly impact your bottom line.
-Performance and usability directly correlate to business outcomes:
+These technical considerations directly affect your bottom line.
+Performance and usability correlate directly to business outcomes:

 0.1s load time reduction8.4% conversion increase (retail); 10.1% (travel)